arunabhdas/poolhaus/STARHERE.md

 ?
 Would you like to enable internationalization support?
 Yes ?
 Please choose the native language of the application English ?
 Please choose additional languages to install
 ?
 Besides JUnit and Jest, which testing frameworks would you like to use?
-Protractor ?
+?
 Would you like to install other generators from the JHipster Marketplace?
 No

+Installing languages: en

+KeyStore 'src/main/resources/config/tls/keystore.p12' generated successfully.